openstack/openstack-manuals/doc/networking-guide/source/intro_basic_networking.rst

 large for the router to handle (ICMP code 4, fragmentation required and "don't fragment" flag is set).

-The *ping* and *mtr* Linux command-line tools are two examples of network utilities that use ICMP.
+The :command:`ping` and :command:`mtr` Linux command-line tools are two examples of network utilities that use ICMP.